ranjitgautam828-eng/cybersecurity-fundamentals/linux/cmd.md

+# Linux Commands Reference

+---

 ## 📁 Absolute Path vs Relative Path

 **Description:**
-First thing you need to know about navigating Linux. **Always be careful for location use for all cmd**
+First thing you need to know about navigating Linux. **Always be careful about which path to use for all commands.**

 - **Absolute path** → Starts from the root `/`
   Example: `/home/user/Documents/file.txt`